ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 If you don't want ClickHouse to try to determine complex types using some parsers and heuristics, you can disable setting `input_format_tsv_use_best_effort_in_schema_inference` and ClickHouse will treat all columns as Strings.

-If setting `input_format_tsv_detect_header` is enabled, ClickHouse will try to detect a header with column names (and maybe types) while schema inference.
+If setting `input_format_tsv_detect_header` is enabled, ClickHouse will try to detect the header with column names (and maybe types) while inferring schema.
 This setting is enabled by default.

 **Examples:**